ZEUS77-dev/URLshort/README.md

 Input: The user provides the long URL they want to shorten.

-Generation: The URL shortener uses a unique ID generation algorithm, such as nanoid, to create a short, alphanumeric code.
+Generation: The URL shortener uses a unique ID generation algorithm, such as `nanoid`, to create a short, alphanumeric code.
 This code serves as the key for the shortened URL.

 Mapping: The short code is associated with the original long URL and stored in a database or data structure.
 This mapping ensures that the short code can be linked back to the original URL.